archway-network/networks/README.md

 ## Steps to create new IBC paths

 We recommend using hermes relayer implementation and use this [tutorial](https://hermes.informal.systems/tutorials/local-chains/add-a-new-relay-path.html) to create new paths.

+# Requesting a new IBC path

+If you are builder on Archway protocol and/or looking to connect Archway Networks to another chain through IBC, but do have the expertise or the capacity to operate relayers, you can still create an issue with a proposal in this repo requesting a new path and we would try our best to get that public infrastructure setup.

 # Feegrants Program